“My body is constantly having an allergic reaction.”

 How to find a specialist

 Given that MCAS is a relatively newly recognized disease, MCAS specialists are rare and vary in their medical training–for example: hematology, immunology, or internal medicine.
 Patient groups, such as Facebook support groups, can provide helpful recommendations for finding a specialist near you.
 Finding a specialist who recognizes MCAS patients often have normal tryptase levels can save a lot of time and money.
-At this time, travel is often necessary to receive care beyond the first lines of therapy.
+At this time, travel is often necessary to receive care beyond the first lines of treatment.

-Support my work
+Support my work and access patron-only posts

 Have my blog or graphics helped you?
 Do you want to help me to continue create resources to raise awareness about MCAS among patients, health care providers, family, and friends?